-Spravato (Janssen Pharmaceuticals, Inc.) is the first ketamine nasal spray formulation approved by the FDA for use in treatment resistant-depression In USA.
+Spravato (Janssen Pharmaceuticals, Inc.) is the first Ketamine nasal spray formulation approved by the FDA for use in treatment resistant-depression In the USA.
 Spravato contains esketamine.

-Esketamine, the drug used in Spravato is ‘enantiomer' of ketamine, meaning it has the same chemical formula, however it is a ‘mirror image’ of ketamine.
-To put it in simple terms, if ketamine is represented by our right hand, esketamine would be our left hand.
+Esketamine, the drug used in Spravato is an 'enantiomer' of Ketamine, meaning it has the same chemical formula, however, it is a ‘mirror image’ of Ketamine.
+To put it in simple terms, if Ketamine is represented by our right hand, Esketamine would be our left hand.

-Is ketamine available for treatment of depression in UK?
+Is Ketamine available for the treatment of depression in the UK?

 Ketamine is available in the UK for the treatment of depression which has not responded to other treatments.
 Oxford Health NHS foundation trust provides a private service with the treatment of Ketamine, only for patients referred to the service by their GP or psychiatrist.

 The low dose of Ketamine is infused directly into your body over 40 minutes.
 The initial treatment of 3 infusions costs £215 per infusion.